Ark. pharmacist arrested after ‘violent episode’ at Walmart - NewsBreak

 Ark. pharmacist arrested after ‘violent episode’ at Walmart

-HELENA-WEST HELENA, Ark. — Chaos at the Helena-West Helena Arkansas Walmart lands a pharmacist in jail.
+HELENA-WEST HELENA, Ark.
+(WREG)— Chaos at the Helena-West Helena Arkansas Walmart lands a pharmacist in jail.

 The Walmart Supercenter in West Helena Arkansas is almost always bustling with folks buying essentials or having prescriptions filled.